matthiasn/meins/iwaswhere-web/README.md

     $ HOST="0.0.0.0" PORT=8888 lein run

 The styling is maintained via SASS in a bunch of `.scss` files.
+Automatic conversion to CSS can be started with:

+    $ lein sass watch

+## Tests

+There a **unit-tests** for the handler functions on the server side.
+It's useful to start them in refresh mode so that they get run again on each code change:

+    $lein test-refresh

+This mechanism is also very fast.
+While the initial startup takes like 10 seconds, each subsequent run currently takes around 100ms.

 ## REPL